-Refer to checklist 'Identification of a lease' to assist with determining whether particular transactions are caught within the scope of AASB 16.
+Refer to checklist 'Identification of a lease' located on DTF website to assist with determining whether particular transactions are caught within the scope of AASB 16.

-Right-of use assets will be subsequently measured at fair value in line with all other property, plant and equipment in accordance with FRD 103.
+The right-of-use assets will be subsequently measured at fair value in line with all other property, plant and equipment in accordance with FRD 103.
 There will be instances where the right-of-use assets will require revaluations.

-Departments are required to assess at the end of each reporting date whether there are any indicators of impairment of right-of-use assets in accordance with AASB 136 Impairment, as well as any general indicators the assets 'carrying amount' differs from the fair value.
+Departments are required to assess at the end of each reporting date whether there are any indicators of impairment of right-of-use assets in accordance with AASB 136 as well as any general indicators the assets 'carrying amount' differs from the fair value.